le-tri-mulodo/word-count-spring-batch-partitioning/README.md

 ## Initialize DB

 Create schema for storing word-count and word-count-reposiory.
-Run `create_schema.sql`
+Execute `create_schema.sql`

-There will be an error "language 'plpgsql' does not exist" when executing `create_schema.sql` Access to postgres directory by command `su -postgres` Use this command `createlang -d dbname plpgsql`
++ If an error "language 'plpgsql' does not exist" happened when executing `create_schema.sql`
+  + Access to postgres directory by command `su -postgres`
+  + Use this command `createlang -d dbname plpgsql`

 Run `create_schema.sql` again